Overview of the UK's engineering industry

 Sharing insights on what works well in designing and targeting engineering outreach, committing to developing high-quality activities and giving young people a reliable platform to access them will help raise awareness of engineering careers.

-One of the initiatives designed to encourage young people to enter engineering is through campaigns such as Tomorrow's Engineers Week, which is held in November.
+One of the initiatives designed to encourage young people to enter engineering is through campaigns such as Tomorrow's Engineers Week, which is held annually in November.

 Major employers are also committed to ensuring a more inclusive workplace.